Holyoke, Massachusetts: Culture

-During the height of its industrial prowess Holyoke was a regular stop on Vaudeville circuits, with its most famous actress, Eva Tanguay, known as "The Girl Who Made Vaudeville Famous".
+During the height of its industrial prowess, Holyoke was a regular stop on vaudeville circuits, with its most famous actress, Eva Tanguay, known as "The Girl Who Made Vaudeville Famous."
 Tanguay moved to Holyoke at a young age, spending her childhood in the city where she began performing songs at an amateur show at the local Parsons Hall in the 1880s.
-Tanguay was soon discovered by a Pennsylvania touring company, and went on to become the first American popular musician to achieve mass-media celebrity.
-During her career her name was known from coast-to-coast and she would out-earn such celebrities as Enrico Caruso and Harry Houdini.
-Edward Bernays, the "father of public relations" went on to describe her celebrity as "our first symbol of emergence from the Victorian age".
+Tanguay was soon discovered by a Pennsylvania touring company and went on to become the first American popular musician to achieve mass-media celebrity.
+During her career, her name was known from coast-to-coast, and she would earn more than such celebrities as Enrico Caruso and Harry Houdini.
+Edward Bernays, the "father of public relations" went on to describe her celebrity as "our first symbol of emergence from the Victorian age."
 Tanguay's was just one of many acts associated with the city's history, it was in Holyoke that vaudevillian Sophie Tucker was found by the Theatrical Syndicate's Marc Klaw who introduced her to Broadway's Ziegfeld Follies in 1909.

 Even as Vaudeville declined in the 1920s, the city remained a regular stop for actors and musicians alike.
 Among other acts, Bing Crosby and The Marx Brothers were known to have played shows in the city at its Victory Theater.
-Performers from the B. F. Keith Circuit would regularly tour Mountain Park's own playhouse which also hosted the Valley Players, with whom actor Hal Holbrook most famously launched his career.
+Performers from the B. F. Keith Circuit would regularly tour Mountain Park's own playhouse, which also hosted the Valley Players with whom the actor Hal Holbrook most famously launched his career.
 Perhaps the most prominent venue after the 1920s, the Valley Arena Gardens hosted a wide variety of musical acts including the likes of Count Basie, Duke Ellington, The Dorsey Brothers, The Glenn Miller Orchestra, Frances Langford, Cab Calloway, and Sarah Vaughn among many others still known in American popular culture today.
 Holyoke City Hall during this period also regularly served as a venue for notable music acts as well, including several by the New York Philharmonic Orchestra annually from 1912–1925 under the direction Josef Stránský and subsequently Willem Mengelberg, and at least one performance by the Boston Symphony Orchestra in 1926.
-These concerts were organized by the Chamber of Commerce, Holyoke Music Club, and Mount Holyoke College, which also brought a number of internationally renowned artists to Holyoke High School as well, including violinist Efrem Zimbalist, baritone Reinald Werrenrath, Berlin State Opera contralto Margarethe Arndt-Ober, and pianist-composers Ethel Leginska and Percy Grainger.
+Those concerts were organized by the Chamber of Commerce, Holyoke Music Club, and Mount Holyoke College, which also brought a number of internationally renowned artists to Holyoke High School as well, including violinist Efrem Zimbalist, baritone Reinald Werrenrath, Berlin State Opera contralto Margarethe Arndt-Ober, and pianist-composers Ethel Leginska and Percy Grainger.